LedgerHQ/workshop-connect-dapp-ll/README.md

 The `@ledgerhq/ledger-live-wagmi-connector` is a connector for the popular [wagmi](https://github.com/tmm/wagmi) library built on top of the [@ledgerhq/iframe-provider](https://github.com/ledgerhq/iframe-provider).

-It can be used to initialize a wagmi client that will seemlessly manage the interaction of your DApp with the Ledger Live wallet.
+It can be used to initialize a wagmi client that will seamlessly manage the interaction of your DApp with the Ledger Live wallet.

 Let's add this dependency to our project